Gnorn/mahjong/README.md

 QUICK OVERVIEW: this allows you to run a mahjong tournament (or other 4-player games) by importing a table map, creating players, inputing results and penalties, and getting a ranking.
 Dynamic placement and ranking (depending on the result of players during the previous rounds for placement, and allowing for advanced calculation methods for ranking) is also available.

+If something is not clear in this README file send me an email at sim.pic@free.fr :)

 ---

 REQUIRED: Apache2, PHP5, SQLite3.
 If like me you're running this on debian and don't have those, you should be good to go with sudo apt-get install apache2 php5 libapache2-mod-php5 php5-sqlite If you're using another distribution you probably can manage to get it running.
-If you don't know what all this is about, read the "VERY EASY START" section.
+If you don't know what all this is about, read the "VERY EASY START" section at the end of this file!

 ---